Handling custom OCC endpoints

 Real life example

 Here's an example implementation of the product interest feature.
-This feature is available in OCC API, but not in the middleware and SDK integration.
 Let's add support for it.

 productCode?: string;